Sector Expertise. Client-First Delivery.

 Education

-CMA helps education clients establish the governance structures, reporting cadences, and contract controls that turn complex capital programs into accountable, well-documented campaigns.
-We understand the compliance environment and the public trust that comes with it.
+CMA helps education clients establish the governance structure, reporting cadences, and contract controls that turn complex implementations into accountable, well-documented programs.
+Whether the work is a campus capital project or an enterprise-wide SIS or ERP implementation, we understand the compliance environment, the public trust that comes with it, and how to hold vendors to their commitments.

-Education clients deliver capital programs on time and on budget — with the reporting infrastructure to demonstrate it clearly to boards, auditors, and the communities they serve.
+Education clients deliver enterprise initiatives on time and on budget, with the reporting infrastructure to communicate clearly to boards, auditors, and the communities they serve.

 Sample Engagements